McNerdius/doom/BigMacDeck/readme.md

 Frankenstein's Gift:
 ------
-# can stitch together two corpses to make a new monster.
+{species} can stitch together two corpses to make a new monster.
 Notes: Gets out of control when applied randomly mid-level.

 Armageddon: